WeblateOrg/weblate/docs/admin/management.rst

     python ./manage.py list_versions

-If you've installed Weblate using the pip or pip3 installer, or by using the :file:`./setup.py` script, the :command:`weblate` is installed to your path (or virtualenv path), from where you can use it to control Weblate:
+If you've installed Weblate using the pip installer, or by using the :file:`./setup.py` script, the :command:`weblate` is installed to your path (or virtualenv path), from where you can use it to control Weblate: